Former House Speaker Dennis Hastert can't be alone with kids

-Former House Speaker Dennis Hastert, who was released from prison in July after serving 15 months in a scheme to cover up child molestation accusations, has been banned from being alone with kids or having contact with porn.
+Former House Speaker Dennis Hastert, who was released from prison in July after serving 15 months for scheming to cover up child molestation accusations, has been banned from being alone with kids or having contact with porn.

 A federal judge imposed the new restrictions without public explanation this week, a day after a sealed order in the case was filed.
 Hastert's attorney did not respond to a request for comment about the added conditions.